Trinidad and Tobago: Waterfalls, Bays & Beaches

 Enchanting Paria Bay

-Paria Waterfall was the next waterfall we wanted to visit.
-Actually we never made it there.
-Because there was this little, totally desert beach that kept us from continuing our hike to the waterfall.
-Additionally, loads of rainfall destroyed the trails and we should have contacted a guide.
-We were told by locals that is is really hard to reach.
+Paria Waterfall was the next waterfall I wanted to visit.
+Actually, I never made it there.
+Because there was this little, totally desert beach that kept me from continuing my hike to the waterfall.
+Additionally, loads of rainfall destroyed the trails and I should have contacted a guide.
+I was told by locals that is is really hard to reach.
 You can read more info on Paria Waterfall here.

 Leave the car at the red bridge and hike for about 2 hours.
 Make sure that you wear good shoes and carry enough mosquito spray.
 Although the trail was difficult, you’ll be rewarded with a lonely beach and its hidden caves.
 It’s definitely all worth it.